 Workshops, conferences, or onsite staff development and/or university courses reflecting comprehensive, scientifically based research in reading instruction, which may include one or more of the following:

 - Instruction in fostering understanding and higher-order thinking for readers of all ages and proficiency levels

 - Current research and best practices in reading research and instruction

-7. What would count for CEUs toward the Positive Behavioral Intervention Strategies requirement?
+6. What counts toward the Positive Behavioral Intervention requirement?

-8. What would count for CEUs toward the Mental Health requirement?
+7. What counts toward the Mental Health requirement?

 9. What should I do if I am unsure the committee will be able to determine whether or not an activity is relevant to my licensure area or a state requirement?

-We recommend that you submit more than the 125 required hours if you have enough hours to do so.
-In this way, if the committee does not approve some CEUs here and there, you will have additional hours to make up for it.
-This will help you avoid a situation in which you submit only 125 hours, have some hours not approved, and need to compile more hours and resubmit to the committee for the following meeting.
+We recommend that you submit more than the required hours if you have enough hours to do so.
+In this way, if the committee does not approve some CEUs, you will have additional hours for consideration.
+This will help you avoid need to compile more hours and resubmit to the committee for the following meeting.

 11. What is the minimum number of hours that can be granted for a CEU activity?